mattpe/wbma/docs/w2-login.md

    ```

 5. Complete the TODOs by using conditional rendering
 6. At this point you should see Login screen when you start the app.
-If you change the value of isLoggedIn to true you should see the Home page
+If you change the value of isLoggedIn to true you should see the Home page (= tab navigator _Tabs_)

 ### B. Context